jimwei1/Learning-Scorpion/README.md

 ## How to Run:

-Download repository, run **assignment7.py** and it will generate Dr Octopus for viewing :).
+Download repository, modify the 3 variables in **constants.py**, then run **search.py** and it will generate a certain number of Scorpion Generations/Populations for viewing :).
+Run **analyze.py** AFTER search.py and it will generate the fitness graph.
 Must have python3 and pybullet installed.

-## Notes:

-For the sensors, motors, and synapses, I set an overall self.counter that keeps going up (that serves as the name for the sensors and motors.
-Then, for each individual leg, I count the number of Sensors and Joints (Motors), as well as arrays that save the name (self.count) of the sensors and motors.
-Finally, I set the synapses with two for loops that iterate through range(numOfSensors) and range(numofJoints), but the names don't match, so I take the names from the sensorsArray and the jointsArray.

-To revert to evolving behavior, uncomment changes in search, parallelHillClimber, and simulate.

 ## References:
 Base code from: https://www.reddit.com/r/ludobots